 Self evaluation test

-The test is usually organized in the period from August 30th to September 15th.
+The test is usually organized in the period from April to September.
 Students may also take tests for other Schools of the university.
-Each test that a student registers for requires a contribution of € 30, to be paid according to the procedures outlined in Bandi di ammissione.
-Payment must be made in advance and students must present receipt of payment together with a valid ID on the day of the test.
-To take the self-assessment test, students must use online test registration.
+Each test that a student registers for requires a contribution of € 30, to be paid according to the procedures outlined in Bandi di ammissione published at the page.
+Students can take the self-assessment test through the online test registration.

-The language of the test is Italian and it contains 24 multiple-choice questions, divided into three areas: Logic (9 questions/20 minutes), Reading comprehension (6 questions/20 minutes), Mathematics - (9 questions/20 minutes).
+The language of the test is Italian and it contains multiple-choice questions, divided into three areas: Logic, Reading comprehension , Mathematics.